ja2-stracciatella/ja2-stracciatella/assets/distr-files-win/README.ENG.txt

 You should start the game by running the launcher and configuring the data directory and resource version.

-The data directory, then it shall contain:
+The data directory shall contain:
 - Data/*.slf           - all .slf files from the installation AND game CD
 - Data/TILECACHE/*.sti - all files found in the TILECACHE directory from
 - Data/TILECACHE/*.jsd   the installed game

+You can also configure additional options like the resolution of the game in the launcher.

 JA2-Stracciatella is also available for macOS and Linux.